 - Use the indexer discovery feature.
-With indexer discovery, each forwarder queries the master node for a list of all peer nodes in the cluster.
+With indexer discovery, each forwarder queries the manager node for a list of all peer nodes in the cluster.
 It then uses load balancing to forward data to the set of peer nodes.
-In the case of a multisite cluster, a forwarder can optionally query the master for a list of all peers on a single site.
+In the case of a multisite cluster, a forwarder can optionally query the manager for a list of all peers on a single site.
 See "Use indexer discovery to connect forwarders to peer nodes."

 - Connect forwarders directly to peer nodes.
 This is the traditional method for establishing forwarder/indexer connectivity.
 You specify the peer nodes directly on the forwarders as receivers.
 See "Connect forwarders directly to peer nodes."